Homebrew/brew.sh/_posts/2020-11-18-homebrew-tap-with-bottles-uploaded-to-github-releases.md

 author: dawidd6
 ---

-## Intro
+## Introduction

-Since Homebrew [2.5.2](https://github.com/Homebrew/brew/releases/tag/2.5.2) release, it became possible to upload built bottles (binary packages) to GitHub Releases, in addition to standard way - Bintray.
-The [PR](https://github.com/Homebrew/brew/pull/8410) made to `Homebrew/brew` repository adding this feature was created by me on 20 August 2020 and merged on 15 September.
-There was a companion [PR](https://github.com/Homebrew/homebrew-test-bot/pull/486) made to `Homebrew/homebrew-test-bot` adding support for setting the base download URL of bottles pointing to specific release on GitHub.
-It took some time and testing to get a nicely working solution and even more time to get myself to write this post.
+Since the [Homebrew 2.5.2 release](https://github.com/Homebrew/brew/releases/tag/2.5.2), you can upload bottles (binary packages) to GitHub Releases, in addition to the previous standard - Bintray.
+The [PR](https://github.com/Homebrew/brew/pull/8410) to `Homebrew/brew` was merged on 15 September.
+A [companion PR](https://github.com/Homebrew/homebrew-test-bot/pull/486) to `Homebrew/homebrew-test-bot` added support for setting the base download URL of bottles pointing to specific release on GitHub.

 ## Creating the tap